 The broad range of neuroscience research at BU is coordinated through a unified community of investigators from multiple research groups of our Charles River and MED campuses.
 Centers bridge the efforts of individual laboratories and their leaders via scientific retreats, innovative workshops, and collaborative research grants that stimulate new scientific partnerships and a vibrant community of scholars with university wide affiliations.
-Neuroscience faculty support two major University-wide training programs: Undergraduate Program in Neuroscience and Graduate Program for Neuroscience (GPN).
+Neuroscience faculty support two major University-wide training programs: the Undergraduate Program in Neuroscience and the Graduate Program for Neuroscience (GPN).
 Faculty also support department based training efforts where students can get specialized training in additional disciplines while carrying out neuroscience thesis research (Anatomy & Neurobiology, Biology, and Pharmacology and Experimental Therapeutics).

 The goal of our University-wide programs is to allow students to move freely between departments, schools, and colleges.
 Graduate students in GPN come from a variety of undergraduate majors including biology, chemistry, computer science, engineering, mathematics, physics, and psychology which complements the research mission of the University-wide Center for Systems Neuroscience.